 It is a dreaded feeling.
-The moment you go open your garage door and it doesn’t open.
+The moment you go open your garage door and the garage door doesn’t open.
 Or maybe it doesn’t close.
 It’s either blistering hot or freezing, yet now is the time it chooses to break?
 Murphy’s Law.
 But while it may be easy to automatically assume the weather is to blame, it may be a simple matter of poor maintenance.
 To be fair, while it may be the hot or cold air, you may still be in need of garage door repair!
 (Like how we did that?)

 Top Tips for Garage Door Maintenance